China loses spot as world’s No.2 stock market: Bloomberg

 Chinese stocks have been on a rollercoaster since taking the second spot in 2014.

-Fuelled by risky investing by individual investors looking for a quick profit, the market surged through early 2015. -AFP
+Fuelled by risky investing by individual investors looking for a quick profit, the market surged through early 2015 to hit a high of $10 trillion, but then the bubble burst and it went into a downward spiral, with the Shanghai composite crashing about 40 percent. —AFP